diegojromerolopez/djanban/README.md

 This project uses [Trello API](https://developers.trello.com/) to help users of Trello to get some useful charts, lists and stats.

 The IP (intellectual property) of this project belongs to Diego J. Romero-López.

-The license of this project is [MIT](LICENSE) and the logos have been created with [Mark Maker](http://emblemmatic.org/markmaker).
+The license of this project is [MIT](LICENSE).

+Project logos have been created with [Mark Maker](http://emblemmatic.org/markmaker).

 # Questions?
 Suggestions?
 Need some help?